bobbylight/RSTALanguageSupport/readme.txt

 ----------------------------------------
 VI.
 License
 ----------------------------------------
-All code licensed in this library is LGPL.
-See the included license.txt.
+All code licensed in this library is modified BSD.
+See the included RSTALanguageSupport.License.txt.

+The Rhino jar used for JavaScript support is licensed under the MPL 1.1.
+See the included Rhino.LICENSE.txt for details.

 If you use this library in your own projects, please let me know!
 I like to know that my work is useful for others.